projectcobalt/Petkit-Element-Solo/README.md

   sleep policy remains future work.
 - Food-drop verification requires the Food Drop Pulses entity to be enabled in Home Assistant.
-- The repository must remain public for ESPHome dashboard import and Home Assistant blueprint import links to work.

 ## Sources